nahtanojako/100-days-of-code/log.md

  ### Day 93: February 12, 2019

-**Today's Progress**: Completed CSS course for revision , by university of Michigan.
+**Today's Progress**: Completed CSS course for personal  revision , by university of Michigan.